hey-car/heycar-uikit/.github/ISSUE_TEMPLATE/bug_report.md

 ### Additional details / Screenshots

-- Add possibly relevant details
+- Add possible relevant details
 - Add screenshots that you feel would be descriptive